Bayesian inference using synthetic likelihood: asymptotics and adjustments: Introduction

-This article makes three main contributions.
-First, it investigates the asymptotic properties of synthetic likelihood when the summary statistic satisfies a central limit theorem.
-The conditions required for the results are similar to those in \citet{frazier+mrr18} in the asymptotic analysis of approximate Bayesian computation algorithms, but with an additional assumption controlling the uniform behaviour of summary statistic covariance matrices.
-Under appropriate conditions, the posterior density is asymptotically normal and it quantifies uncertainty accurately, similarly to approximate Bayesian computation approaches \citep{li+f18b,li+f18a,frazier+mrr18}.
-The second main contribution is to show that a rejection sampling Bayesian synthetic likelihood algorithm has a non-negligible acceptance probability for a ``good'' proposal density.
-A similar approximate Bayesian computation algorithm has an acceptance probability that goes to zero asymptotically, and synthetic likelihood performs similarly to regression-adjusted approximate Bayesian computation \citep{li+f18b,li+f18a}.
-Our third contribution considers situations where a parsimonious but misspecified form is assumed for the covariance matrix of the summary statistic, such as a diagonal matrix or a factor model, to speed up the computation.
+The third contribution considers situations where a parsimonious but misspecified form is assumed for the covariance matrix of the summary statistic, such as a diagonal matrix or a factor model, to speed up the computation.
 For example, \citet{priddle+sfd19} show that for a diagonal covariance matrix, the number of simulations need only grow linearly with the summary statistic dimension to control the variance of the synthetic likelihood estimator, as opposed to quadratically for the full covariance matrix.
 This is especially important for models where simulation of summary statistics is expensive.
 We use our asymptotic results to motivate sandwich-type variance adjustments to account for the misspecification and implement these in some examples.
-The adjustments are also potentially useful in situations where the model for the original data $y$ is misspecified, if there is interest in inference for the pseudo-true parameter value with the data generating density closest to the truth in the sense described in Section 2.1.
-For the adjustment methods to be valid, it is important that the summary statistic satisfies a central limit theorem for the asymptotic normality results for the posterior density to hold.
-This means that these adjustments are not useful for correcting for the effects of violating the normal assumption for the summary statistic. \cite{muller13} considers some related methods, although not in the context of synthetic likelihood or likelihood-free inference. \citet{frazier+rr17} studies the consequences of misspecification in the context of approximate Bayesian computation approaches to likelihood-free inference.
+The adjustments just discussed are also potentially useful when the model for the original data is misspecified and we wish to carry out inference for the pseudo-true parameter value with the data generating density closest to the truth; Section 2.1 elaborates on these ideas.

+For the adjustment methods to be valid, it is important that the summary statistic satisfies a central limit theorem, so that we can make use of the asymptotic normality of the posterior density.
+This means that these adjustments are not useful for correcting for the effects of violating the normality assumption for the summary statistic. \cite{muller13} considers some related methods, although not in the context of synthetic likelihood or likelihood-free inference. \citet{frazier+rr17} studies the consequences of misspecification for ABC approaches to likelihood-free inference.